 Alright, that’s all of the honorable mentions.
 Quite a lot of them wasn’t it?
 Well there’s even more on the way.
 Now it’s time to get into the true meat and potatoes of this project: my favorite Youtube channels of all-time.
 The ones that bring me so much joy whenever I see that they’ve got a new video uploaded (for the most part).

 I don’t think anyone is going to be surprised that this guy is on here, even if calling him a Youtuber is a bit of a stretch.
-To subscribe to him, I have to subscribe to The Escapist, and that means ignoring all of their non-Yahtzee content like everyone else does.
-Plus, I watch a lot of his stuff on the main site for the most part since the video player seems to work for me there.
+And to be honest, unlike everyone else on here, I’m not actually subscribed to him because doing that would require me to subscribe to The Escapist and all of their non-Yahtzee content, which really doesn’t interest me or anyone else subscribed to that channel.
+Plus, I watch a lot of his stuff on the main site for the most part since the crappy video player seems to work for me there.
 Nevertheless, I’m pretty sure he counts, especially since he got his start on the Youtube platform.

 Yahtzee has been a big influence on a lot of current Youtubers in the same vein as the Angry Video Game Nerd, and he’s the one who helped shape a lot of my personal philosophies in regards to reviewing things as well.
 Like how most things suck.
 The dangers of trusting in big publishers.
 Why you should never get hyped for sequels.
 Being the sane voice of reason in a world full of biased journalism and fanboy hype.
 Oh, and he’s just really funny.
 Still is after all these years.